What Is PVC Roofing: Membrane Solutions for Flat Roofs

 White PVC reflects sunlight instead of absorbing it.
 On a hot summer day, a dark roof can reach 150 degrees F or higher, while a white PVC roof might stay around 100 degrees F. That temperature difference means your air conditioning works less hard, which can lower cooling costs noticeably in warmer months.

 A well-installed PVC roof can last 20 to 30 years.
 Unlike built-up roofs with gravel or tar, there's nothing to shift around or crack over time.
-Maintenance is straightforward: inspect twice a year, keep drains clear, and remove any debris that collects.
+Maintenance is straightforward: inspect twice a year (spring and fall), keep drains clear, remove any debris that collects, and address ponding water promptly.

 Like all roofing materials, PVC has limitations alongside its benefits.
 Understanding these drawbacks helps you make an informed decision for your specific situation.

 PVC comes primarily in white or light gray.
-A few manufacturers offer tan or other light colors, but the options are limited compared to shingles or metal roofing.
+A few manufacturers offer tan or other light colors, but the selection is limited compared to shingles or metal roofing.
 For most flat roof applications, the limited color selection isn't a significant concern since these roofs are typically not visible from ground level.

 When you start researching flat roofing, three materials come up repeatedly: PVC, TPO, and EPDM.
-Each has a place, and the right choice depends on your situation.
+Each has a place, and the right choice depends on your situation, budget, and priorities.
+For a broader comparison of roofing material options, see our complete materials guide.

 Feature